ON RENEWAL AND REINCORPORATION

 While Cornell College has been, and shall continue to be, known as one of the colleges related to the United Methodist Church, all departments shall be open alike for those of any religion or race; and no denominational or sectarian test shall be imposed in the choice of trustees, officers or teachers, or in the admission of students, nor shall distinctively denominational tenets or doctrines be taught to the students.

-This corporation shall consist of, and be conducted by, a board of forty (40) trustees, to be composed of thirty-nine (39) elective trustees and the president of said college who shall exofficio be a trustee.
-The thirty-nine (39) elective trustees shall be elected at such time and place and in such manner as shall be specified by the by-laws.
-Sixteen (16) of said trustees shall constitute a quorum for the transaction of business.
-Any number may adjourn until a future time.
-Vacancies in the Board of Trustees shall be filled in such manner as may be provided by the bylaws.
-The officers of the corporation shall be the President of the Board of Trustees, a Vice- President of the Board of Trustees, a Secretary, a Treasurer, a President of the College, and such other officers as may, from time to time, be determined by the Board of Trustees in accordance with the by-laws.
+This corporation shall consist of, and be conducted by a board of trustees, the number of which shall be determined by the Bylaws.
+The president of said college shall ex-officio be a trustee.
+The elective trustees shall be elected at such time and place and in such manner as shall be specified by the Bylaws.
+Vacancies in the Board of Trustees shall be filled in such manner as may be provided by the Bylaws.
+The officers of the corporation shall be the Chair of the Board of Trustees, a Chair-Elect of the Board of Trustees, a Secretary, a Treasurer, a President of the College, and such other officers as may, from time to time, be determined by the Board of Trustees in accordance with the Bylaws.
 The Board of Trustees shall have power to form an Executive Committee and prescribe its powers and number, which powers may be exercised when said Board of Trustees is not in session.
-The powers and duties of the officers shall be fixed by the by-laws or other action of the Board of Trustees.
+The powers and duties of the officers shall be fixed by the Bylaws or other action of the Board of Trustees.

 The duration of the corporation shall be perpetual unless sooner dissolved in accordance with law.